Fast American Option Pricing using Nonlinear Stencils

-\begin{theorem} There exist an algorithm that solves American put option pricing under BSM with a time window $T$ in $\Oh{T\log^2 T}$ time. \end{theorem}
+We solve the problem by decomposing the isosceles triangle $abx$ into a sequence of the isosceles trapezoids of geometrically decreasing heights (see Figure \ref{img:BSMoption}) and solving (i.e., find the cell values of top base given those of the bottom base of the trapezoid) them one by one from bottom to top until we reach a leftover triangle of small constant size which we solve na\"ively to find the value of $x$.
+We solve an isosceles trapezoid recursively by decomposing it into two smaller trapezoids of smaller height and solving them recursively and also using the FFT-based algorithm from \cite{ahmad2021fast} solve two subtrapezoids that are entirely composed of red cells (see Figure \ref{img:trapezoidBSM}).
+Details of this algorithm are given below.

-\begin{proof} Recall that the goal is to find the cell value $x$ (See Figure \ref{img:BSMoption}) in $\Oh{T\log^2 T}$ time.
-We first show that there is a $\Oh{T\log^2 T}$ time algorithm to solve the isosceles trapezoid $abcd$ (as shown in Figure \ref{img:trapezoidBSM}) of height $l$, bottom/longer base ($ab$) length $4\ell$, and $\angle cab = \angle cba = 45^{\circ}$.
-Thus the top/shorter base $dc$ is of length $2\ell$.
-Solving trapezoid $abcd$ means computing the the values of the cell in the top base $dc$ given the values of the cells in the bottom base $ab$.
+We first show how to solve an isosceles trapezoid $abdc$ (as shown in Figure \ref{img:trapezoidBSM}) of height $l$, bottom/longer base ($ab$) length $4\ell$, and $\angle cab = \angle dba = 45^{\circ}$.
+Thus, the top/shorter base $dc$ is of length $2\ell$.
+Solving trapezoid $abdc$ means computing the values of the cell at the top base $cd$ given the values of the cells at the bottom base $ab$.